Photo Tours

 What will the weather be like during my photo tour in Iceland?

-The weather in Iceland is notoriously changeable.
-In summer, you can expect average temperatures to range between 46 to 55 F (8-13 C).
-However, temperatures can reach highs of 68 to 77 F (20-25 C).
-Winters in Iceland are not as cold as some might think and the temperature indoors is always comfortable as heating runs off inexpensive geothermal energy.
-Average temperatures across the island vary but you can expect average lows of around 28 to 35 F (-2 to 2 C).
+Winters in Iceland are not as cold as some might think, and the temperature indoors is always comfortable as heating runs off inexpensive geothermal energy.
+Temperatures across the island vary, but you can expect averages of around 28 to 35 F (-2 to 2 C).

 Will the guides help me to photograph the northern lights in Iceland?

 Your photography guides are experts in hunting and photographing the northern lights.
-They will inform you what camera settings are best to take your own fantastic snapshots of the natural phenomenon.
+They will inform you what camera settings are best to take fantastic snapshots of the natural phenomenon.
 The aurora can be seen in Iceland from late August to the beginning of April when the sky is clear.

 What kind of lenses and equipment will I need for photography in Iceland ?

-For landscape photography, you will need a wide-angle lens.
-For wildlife photography, a telescopic lens will be very useful.
-To photograph the northern lights, you will need a tripod and a DSLR camera.
 Amateur photographers will find smartphone photos sufficient.
 However, most smartphones don’t pick up the northern lights.
 For northern lights photography, a DSLR camera is ideal.
 Once you book a photo tour in Iceland, you will be sent a complete list of equipment that you need.

 What other essentials should I pack for my photo tour in Iceland?